Avoiding the Tree Removal Mistakes that can be made: How to Know whether a Tree is protected

-Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to carry out any activity without authorization.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree in question and the steps you need to take to ensure compliance with the legal requirements.
-In this article, we’ll help you understand the process of determining whether a tree is secured and the steps you will need to do to ensure you are acting within the law.
+Trees play a crucial role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are alike and some have an additional status of protection, making it illegal to carry out any activity without authorization.
+If you are considering having a tree removed it is crucial to be aware of the protection status of the tree being considered, and the steps you need to follow to be in compliance with the laws.
+This article we will guide you through the steps to determine if a tree is safe and exactly what steps you have be doing to make sure you are acting within the law.

 What exactly is a tree that is protected?

-A protected tree can be subject to specific legal controls, and it’s illegal to do work on such a tree without having the appropriate permissions.
-There are two kinds of protection that a tree may have - preservation and protection orders that are statutory.
+A protected tree is one that can be subject to specific legal restrictions It is illegal to work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree could be protected by - statutory protection and preservation orders.

-In the context of legal protection, trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees with a significant public value and to ensure that they do not get damaged or destroyed.
+Under statutory protection, trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees with a significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are set up by the Secretary of State for the Environment.
-Preservation orders for trees are considered to have exceptional worth and are therefore protected from any kind of work, including the felling.
+Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
+Preservation orders for trees are considered to have exceptional worth and are therefore protected from any kind of work, including felling.

-To determine if a tree is protected, you must to verify if it’s in the process of being subject to an TPO or preservation or protection order.
-This can be accomplished by contacting your municipal authority, and asking them to check their archives.
+To determine if trees are protected, you must to determine if the tree is in the process of being subject to the protection of a TPO or preservation orders.
+This can be done by contacting your municipal authority, and asking them to check for records.

 TPO search